tmk/tmk_keyboard/tmk_core/doc/keymap.md

 #### 2.2.10 Bitwise operation
-Performs bitwise operaiton(AND, OR, XOR, SET) against layer state.
+Performs bitwise operation(AND, OR, XOR, SET) against layer state.

     ACTION_LAYER_BIT_AND(part, bits, on)
     ACTION_LAYER_BIT_OR(part, bits, on)